Great movies and TV shows filmed in Edinburgh

 Edinburgh is very photogenic, with its historic architecture, magnificent castle and surrounding natural landscapes.
 So, it’s no surprise that the city is a popular film location.
 From modern-day classics to period pieces, our cobbled streets and ancient landmarks light up the screen.
-So, today we’re taking a look at some of our favourite movies set in Edinburgh …
+So, today we’re taking a look at some of our favourite movies and shows filmed in Edinburgh …

-The latest blockbuster to be filmed in Edinburgh is the ninth instalment of the Fast and Furious series, due for release next year.
+Scenes for the ninth instalment of the Fast and Furious series were filmed here in 2019.
 Starring Charlize Theron, Vin Diesel, Helen Mirren and Nathalie Emmanuel.
-Amazing high-speed car chases were shot just around the corner from our hotel!
-We are all very much looking forward to this hitting the big screen soon.
+Featuring amazing high-speed car chases, shot just around the corner from our hotel!
+Locations included Waterloo Place, George Street, Victoria Street, Royal Mile and Cockburn Street.

 Avengers: Infinity War (2018)

-Last year, you may have spotted Iron Man, Thor, Captain America or The Incredible Hulk wondering the streets and closes of Edinburgh, as they filmed the biggest movie to be shot in Scotland.
+During filming for Avengers: Infinity War, you may have spotted Iron Man, Thor, Captain America or The Incredible Hulk wondering the streets and closes of Edinburgh.
 With a star-studded cast including Samuel L Jackson, Robert Downey Jr, Scarlett Johansson and Benedict Cumberbatch.
 As the battle for earth gets underway, look out for Edinburgh locations such as the Royal Mile, Cockburn Street and Waverley Station, as you’ve never seen them before!